 If you’d like to read King’s entire speech, I recreated it in these slides.
 A few things before you start:

-1. Keep Your Eyes on Your Own Hoola-Hoop: Dr. King addresses both black people AND white people in this talk.
+1. Dr. King addresses both black people AND white people in this talk.
 Don’t undermine what you can learn by focusing on what the other side should be doing.

 2. The slides are in order, begin with the slide that has “barbroose.com/graceproject” on the bottom right corner.
 That’s Slide #1.
 Advance the slides by clicking the arrow to right.

-3. If you don’t like to read, I’ve inserted a video below that you can listen to.
+3. Would you rather watch?
+I’ve inserted a video below that you can listen to.
+Perhaps, you can watch with your family and discuss it.

 4. Share this post.
 Allow Dr. King’s words to be a voice for hope for black people, other people of color and everyone fighting for justice with them.
 If that’s you, thank you.